Chapter # 3 (Tyaga n Arjun)

 ......The boys managed to carry the unconscious pilot to the tent.
 In the light they got a good look at the man they had helped.
 He was dressed in Indian Commando fatigues.
 And stitched over on the right side on his chest were the words 'THE HAWK'.
 His shoulder was bleeding and a dried up streak of blood stretched from his mouth plus there were bullet wounds on his right thigh.
 And his left hand held something - a device which looked like a miniature hard drive.
 The 8 boys stood there staring at the man who had dropped from the sky, unsure of what to do, and frightened by the surreal nature of what was happening.
 Around them, the night sky over the Great Indian desert was clear and silent as it had been and the flames had begun to die on the crashed bird.
 Little did they realize the dangers they were going to face over the course of the next two days…..

-God’s Own Country, a small fishing boat came into the fishing docks.
+At the same time, down south in God’s Own Country, a small fishing boat came into the fishing docks.
 The boat was moving slowly towards the small town of Parassala near Tirvananthapuram.
 Vallathol Narayanan, the docks watchman ever since it was built looked at the boat, scratching his head.
 The Motorboat spluttered and stopped near the artificial stretch of land built to host the tiny lighthouse for the town.
 No fishing boat comes in at 3 AM in the morning.
 Curiosity piqued Narayanan.
 He took a sip from his Brandy bottle, tied his scarf on his head and marched out to the Lighthouse to see what was wrong.
 He reached the lighthouse and flashed his dirty-yellow flashlight on the boat.
 The boat was empty.
 He walked into the water and reached the boat and climbed in.

 Finding the cabin door ajar, he went in and flashed the light into the storage door on the floor.
 His eyes could see someone’s legs.
 Taking another sip from his Brandy bottle, he climbed down the stairs into the storage area.
 Halfway thro the stairs he stopped, frozen with fear.
 There lay in front of him two human corpses – rigged with bullet holes all over.
 He took a step back and turned fast to get out of the boat.
 A shovel came from nowhere and hit Narayanan’s head sending him headlong into the bottom of the boat.
 THE HOUND we saw driving the army SUV in the Island, climbed down the stairs to finish his job.
 THE HOUND never leaves anything incomplete… except for THE HAWK.